 - Stewardship: Servant Leadership requires the leader to set clear expectations of the desired results and obtain the employee’s ownership of the goals.
 The leader is available as a resource (in service to the employee, as requested by the employee) but does not own the project.
 The employee owns the project.

-- Not micro-management: Once the employee agrees upon the targeted results and guidelines for achieving them the manager needs to follow the agreement and not manage the methods used to obtain the results.
+- Not micro-management: Once the employee agrees upon the targeted results and guidelines for achieving them, the manager needs to follow the agreement.
+Specifically, they need to focus on not managing the methods used to obtain the results.
 You saw how hard this was to do for the father in the story.
 Raising a boy (or developing an employee’s management skills) requires letting go and allowing mistakes.
 This is where learning and development occur.

 - Intrinsic Motivation: This is the act of doing something for a personal sense of accomplishment without any obvious external rewards.